Giorgio Napolitano: Resignation

 On 9 November 2014, the Italian press reported that Napolitano would step down at the end of the year.
 The press office of the Quirinal Palace "neither confirmed nor denied" the reports.
 Citing age reasons, Napolitano officially resigned on 14 January 2015 after the end of the six-month Italian presidency of the European Union.

 Later life

-After the presidency, Napolitano once again became senator for life in Italy after the end of his presidency on 14 January 2015.
+After his presidency, Napolitano once again became a senator for life in Italy on 14 January 2015.
 On 19 January, he joined the For the Autonomies group in the Senate.
 On 23 and 24 March 2018, he was the provisional president of the Senate as the most senior senator during the election of the new president of the Senate in the 18th legislature of the Italian Republic.

 Napolitano had surgery on his aorta in April 2018, and was in the intensive care unit after abdominal surgery in May 2021.
 On 13 October 2022, on the occasion of the first session of the 19th legislature of the Italian Republic, he renounced to the role of provisional president of the Senate, which was taken by Liliana Segre.